MLB suspends Chicago’s Tim Anderson 6 games, Cleveland’s José Ramírez 3 for fighting

 In addition, White Sox pitcher Michael Kopech and Guardians rookie Gabriel Arias have been fined an undisclosed amount for their actions.

-Francona and Clase will serve their suspensions Monday when the Guardians open a four-game series with Toronto.
-Grifol will also serve his suspension Monday when the White Sox host the New York Yankees.
+Francona and Clase served their suspensions Monday as the Guardians opened a four-game series with Toronto.
+Grifol also served his suspension Monday when the White Sox hosted the New York Yankees.
 Sarbaugh intends to sit on Tuesday.

+“When something like that happens, there’s going to be a price to be paid,” said Francona, who expressed gratitude that Michael Hill, MLB vice president of on-field operations, had reached out to him.

 Losing Ramírez for as much as a series is another challenge for the Guardians, who are trying to stay connected with the first-place Minnesota Twins in the AL Central.
 Cleveland begins the week 4 1/2 games back.